hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

                                         .build();
 ```

 The `path` parameter takes an absolute path.
-It must point to a
+It must point to a single
+directory, it must not contain any wildcard characters.
+The directory is
-directory.
-The directory is not read recursively.
-The files in the
+not read recursively.
+The files in the directory can be filtered by
-directory can be filtered by specifying a glob parameter - a pattern
+specifying a glob parameter - a pattern with wildcard characters (`*`,
-with wildcard characters (`*`, `?`).
-For example, if a folder contains
+`?`).
+For example, if a folder contains log files, named using
-log files, named using `YYYY-MM-DD.log` pattern, you can read all the
+`YYYY-MM-DD.log` pattern, you can read all the files from January 2020
-files from January 2020 by setting the following parameters:
+by setting the following parameters:

 ```java
 BatchSource<String> source = FileSources.files("/var/log/")